RichardHKU/RichardHKU.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Wenyong Zhou (周文涌), a PhD graduate from The University of Hong Kong (HKU), where I had the privilege of being guided by [Prof. Ngai Wong](https://www.eee.hku.hk/~nwong/) and [Prof. Can Li](https://www.eee.hku.hk/people/canl/) in the [Next Gen AI Lab](https://hku-ngai.github.io/people/) in 2025.
-My academic journey began with a Bachelor's degree from the School of Microelectronics at Tianjin University (TJU) in 2019, where I was fortunate to be mentored by [Prof. Yugong Wu](https://baike.baidu.com/item/%E5%90%B4%E8%A3%95%E5%8A%9F/8631943), followed by a Master's degree in Electrical and Computer Engineering at Northwestern University (NU) in 2021, where I was deeply influenced by the visionary mentorship of [Prof. Seda Ogrenci](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/ogrenci-seda.html).
-My research focuses on **Implicit Neural Representations (INRs)** as an efficient data paradigm and emerging **Compute-in-Memory (CIM)** architectures, with a recent passion for **Large Language Models (LLMs)**.
-I have enjoyed enriching internship experiences at Bytedance and JD.com in 2021 and 2023, respectively, and am currently working at [Zhicun (Witmem) Technology](http://www.witintech.com/), focusing on low-bit training of LLMs for compatibility with analog CIM hardware.
+I am **Wenyong Zhou (周文涌)**, a PhD graduate of The University of Hong Kong (HKU), where I completed my doctoral studies in 2025 under the supervision of [Prof. Ngai Wong](https://www.eee.hku.hk/~nwong/) and [Prof. Can Li](https://www.eee.hku.hk/people/canl/) in the [Next Gen AI Lab](https://hku-ngai.github.io/people/).
+Before HKU, I received my Bachelor's degree from the School of Microelectronics at Tianjin University (TJU) in 2019, where I was mentored by [Prof. Yugong Wu](https://baike.baidu.com/item/%E5%90%B4%E8%A3%95%E5%8A%9F/8631943), and my Master's degree in Electrical and Computer Engineering from Northwestern University in 2021, where I was deeply influenced by [Prof. Seda Ogrenci](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/ogrenci-seda.html).
+I also interned at Bytedance and JD.com in 2021 and 2023, respectively, and am currently working at [Zhicun (Witmem) Technology](https://www.witmem.com/).

+My research centers on **efficient AI through algorithm--hardware co-design**.
+As modern AI models continue to grow, their practical deployment is increasingly constrained not only by computational complexity, but also by data movement, memory access, and energy consumption.
+I am interested in addressing this gap from both sides of the computing stack: developing efficient algorithms—including low-bit learning and training methods for Large Language Models (LLMs)—while also designing specialized hardware architectures, particularly ASICs and **Compute-in-Memory (CIM)** chips.
+My goal is to make capable AI models more energy-efficient, hardware-aware, and practical for real-world deployment.

+Beyond research, I enjoy staying active through basketball, table tennis, and badminton.
+I am also an enthusiastic and wide-ranging reader, and enjoy exploring ideas across technology, history, society, and beyond.

 Research Interests
 ======
-- Data is the fuel of the AI era, and **INRs** offer an innovative approach for encoding data such as images, signals, and 3D scenes in a continuous and compact form using neural networks.
-This reduces the need for extensive storage while maintaining high-fidelity representations.

-- Computing power drives modern AI, but classical digital computers face challenges due to the separation of compute and storage units. **CIM** integrates memory and computation into a single unit, significantly reducing data movement and making it especially effective for accelerating AI workloads.

-- **LLMs** have become a cornerstone of modern AI, driving advancements in applications ranging from natural language understanding to content generation.
-Minimizing their size and computational requirements without compromising performance democratizes access to advanced AI capabilities and broadens their range of applications.
+- **Efficient Learning Algorithms**
+  Low-precision learning, quantization, and training techniques that reduce the computational and memory cost of modern AI models, particularly LLMs.

+- **AI Accelerator ASICs & Compute-in-Memory**
+  Energy-efficient hardware architectures for AI workloads, with a focus on ASIC design, analog CIM, and reducing data-movement overhead.

+- **Algorithm--Hardware Co-design**
+  Jointly optimizing models, training methods, and hardware platforms to enable practical and scalable deployment of efficient AI.

 Recent News